d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 FIXME, don't use `Sequential` to implement `MySequential`.
 :end_tab:

-When our `MySequential`'s forward method is invoked, each added block is executed in the order in which they were added.
+When our `MySequential`'s forward propagation function is invoked, each added block is executed in the order in which they were added.
 We can now reimplement an MLP